Ryan Santoso

-Ryan Santoso (born August 26, 1995) is an American professional football placekicker.
-He played college football at Minnesota.
-He has been a member of the Detroit Lions, Montreal Alouettes, Tennessee Titans, New York Giants, Carolina Panthers, Los Angeles Rams, Jacksonville Jaguars, and San Antonio Brahmas.
+Ryan Santoso (born August 26, 1995) is an American-Indonesian professional football placekicker.
+He played college football at Minnesota and signed with the Detroit Lions as an undrafted free agent in 2018.
+Santoso has also been a member of the Montreal Alouettes, Tennessee Titans, New York Giants, Carolina Panthers, Los Angeles Rams, Jacksonville Jaguars, and San Antonio Brahmas.

 College career

 Recruiting profile

 Santoso was the seventh-ranked kicker and a two-star recruit out of Pace High School in Pace, Florida.
 He signed a letter of intent to play college football at the University of Minnesota on December 25, 2012.